orazbaym/snake-app/README.md

-Here is a sample README for your Snake Game GitHub repository:

----

 # Snake Game

 Welcome to the Snake Game!
 This is a classic implementation of the popular snake game using Python.